MarineBauerle/business.competitor_analysis/README.md

 ##### Script

-- `binance.py`: This script contains the Python code used for data processing and cleaning.
+- `competitor.py`: This script contains the Python code used for data processing and cleaning.

 ##### Documents

-Refer to the [dashboard_info.md](./documents/dashboard_info.md) for insights into the Tableau dashboard visualizations and the [Binance Competitor Analysis Dashboard](https://public.tableau.com/views/BinanceCompetitorAnalysis/Dashboard1?:language=fr-FR&:display_count=n&:origin=viz_share_link).
+Refer to the [dashboard_info.md](./documents/dashboard_info.md) for insights into the Tableau dashboard visualizations and the [Competitor Analysis Dashboard](https://public.tableau.com/views/BinanceCompetitorAnalysis/Dashboard1?:language=fr-FR&:display_count=n&:origin=viz_share_link).